VEckardt/IntegrityTraceAnalyser/README.md

 - To validate the Data Migration when moving documents from one server to another with traces

 ## Install
-- put the IntegrityTraceAnalyser.jar into your IntegrityClient folder
+- Put the dist/IntegrityTraceAnalyser.jar directly into your IntegrityClient folder
-- add a custom menu with
+- Add a custom menu entry with
 -   name: Trace Analyser
 -   program:  ../jre/bin/javaw.exe
--   parameter:
+-   parameter: -jar ../IntegrityTraceAnalyser.jar
--   -jre ../IntegrityTraceAnalyser.jar
+- Copy also the files /dis/lib/IntegrityAPI.jar and /dist/lib/jfxmessagebox-1.1.0.jar into your IntegrityClient/lib folder

 ## How to test
 - open any document or just stay on one in the query result